SVI-Capstone/svi_capstone/README.md

 # Evaluating the CDC's Social Vulnerability Index (SVI) as a tool to predict COVID infections in San Antonio and Dallas Texas

 ## About the Project
 The CDC's social vulnerability index (SVI) is a scale that predicts the vulnerability of a population in the event of an emergency or natural disaster.
 COVID is the first global pandemic since the development of this measure.
 We will evaluate the association between SVI score and COVID case count between San Antonio and Dallas, Texas.
 Using modeling, we were able to identify localized communities of need to aid in resource allocation and recovery and identify SVI features that highlight community-specific, highly vulnerable subgroups.
 It was observed that the most vulnerable subgroups in San Antonio included persons over 25 years of age with no high school diploma, minority status (non-white), institutional group homes, and those who are generally unemployed.
-In Dallas #####.
+In Dallas, these groups focused on minority populations, those over 25 years of age with no high school diploma, and individuals that are identified as having limited English proficiency (LEP).
 While SVI can be used reliably to predict communities most affected by COVID -19, our work highlights that more attention should be paid to specific subgroups that have been identified using model feature selection.

 ### Goals